 Here is how I labeled the Accent Pieces for the Trapeze fancy fold card template.

 The side piece, as you would expect, go to the side panels of the Trapeze Card and the Center goes in the center.

 Looking at the side accents, you will notice “a” and “b”.
 “A” refers to the bottom accent.
 These “a” centers fit to the shape and there is no 1/8” offset around the edge.
 I did not use this piece when I made my cards for this tutorial.
 I only used the “b” piece with the 1/8” offset.

 The same goes for the center accent pieces.
 “A” is the center accent that fits the shape.
 “B” has a 1/8” offset and “C” has the 1/4” offset.

 In my demonstration cards, I only used Center “B” but Center “C” could have been used on top of Center “B” for an additional accent.

 How you use these Accent Pieces is totally up to you.
 Mix and match them however you please.
 After all, this is your card.
-Per sonalize it any way you like.
-All I am doing is providing you with the Trapeze Card Template.
+Personalize it any way you like.
+All I am doing is providing you with just the basics – Trapeze fancy fold card template.

 Accents - A Step Further!

-Just a note, the Accent Pieces will fit on the outside of the Trapeze Card and also on the inside of the Trapeze Card.
+Just a note, the Accent Pieces will fit on the outside of the Trapeze fancy fold card template and also on the inside of the card.